kimutai-codes/blog/posts/looking-at-sexual-immorality-from-a-psychological-perspective.md

 ---
 > Sexual sin can be brought about by unhealed emotional wounds?😲

-On the 7th of November 2021, my perspective on sexual immorality and the pursuit of sexual purity shifted for good..I see it now from a different angle and it's beautiful.I had to launch this blog before its due date so that you get this message too🥳🥳
+On the 7th of November 2021, my perspective on sexual immorality and the pursuit of sexual purity shifted for good..I see it now from a different angle and it's beautiful.**Healing emotional wounds can get us closer to the goal of raising a sexual-purity oriented generation**.I had to launch this blog early so that you can get educated on this too🥳🥳

 [Ernest Wamboye](https://www.penstrokes.co.ke/author/ernest/) was the speaker of the day.And my my, he truly is blessed.A heaven sent gift to this generation.The way he shed light on this topic was life changing ✨